djs55/docker-slow-volumes/README.md

 - MacOS Sierra 10.12
 - Docker for Mac 1.12.2-beta28(12906)

-slow disk was also present on stable channel, I installed beta to attempt suggested fixes in bug report.
+slow disk was also present on stable channel, I installed beta to attempt suggested fixes in bug report, which had no effect.

 ## Build Image